-COMPOSITION/

-AMERICAN LITERATURE 11 1320
+COMPOSITION/AMERICAN LITERATURE 11 1320

-REQUIRED COURSE: English 11 (1310), Composition/American Literature 11 (1320), AP English Language and Composition (1340), or AP
+REQUIRED COURSE: Composition/American Literature 11 (1320), AP English Language and

-Seminar (1590)
+Composition (1340), or AP Seminar (1590)

-APPROXIMATE FEES: \$13.10 for vocabulary book
+APPROXIMATE FEES: \$15 for vocabulary online license

 COURSE DESCRIPTION: This class combines a focus on improving writing, speaking, and listening skills with the study of America's literature from colonial times into the twentieth century.
 Emphasis will be on the fundamental elements of writing.
 The study of grammar, usage, and punctuation is addressed through ACT practice and on an as-needed basis.
 Research skills will be addressed in papers throughout the year.
 Students will also make oral presentations.
 Literature study emphasizes analysis of selected poems, short stories, essays, plays, and novels from American literature, structured thematically.